Yankees vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in four of their past 10 games and lost each of those contests.
+- The Yankees have played as the favorite in five of their past 10 games and won one of those contests.

-- When it comes to hitting the over, the Yankees and their opponents are 6-4-0 in their last 10 games with a total.
+- In their last 10 games with a total, the Yankees and their opponents are 6-4-0 when it comes to hitting the over.

 Explore More About This Game